|

 monthly rent collected is normally remitted to CRA.

-However, if you and your appointed property manager file the
+However, if you and your appointed property manager/agent file the

-pay tax on the net rent on a Canadian tax return, it is possible to reduce
+to pay tax on the net rent on a Canadian tax return, it is possible to

-or eliminate the monthly withholding tax by including an estimated budget that shows
+reduce or eliminate the monthly withholding tax by including an estimated

 The